| | |

 Restaurants for children | |

-Most restaurants in Prague welcome children, but choosing the right place can make a huge difference.
+Most restaurants in Prague welcome children, but choosing the right one can make a huge difference.
 Our guide to Family Friendly Restaurants covers the restaurants families will feel comfortable in, including our favourite, Vytopna, which has a miniature railway running all around it.

-While kids' menus are not that common, and will likely be limited if available, waiters in restaurants can normally suggest suitable dishes from the main menu.
-Half portions of adult meals can also be an option. |
+While kids' menus are not common, and will likely be limited if available, waiters will happily suggest suitable dishes from the main menu.
+Half portions of adult meals are also an option. |

 | |